-Mr. CHIU Ngar Wing, aged 68, joined the Group in 2001.
+Mr. CHIU Ngar Wing, aged 69, joined the Group in 2002.
 He is a practising accountant.
-He is an associate member of the Hong Kong Institute of Certified Public Accountants and the fellow members of the Institute of Chartered Accountants in England and Wales and the Association of Chartered Certified Accountants.
+He is an associate member of the Hong Kong Institute of Certified Public Accountants.
 He is a director of T.C.
 Ng & Co.
-CPA Ltd. and has been practicing in the firm for more than 30 years.
+CPA Ltd. and has been practicing in the firm for more than 40 years.

-Dr. CHU Chor Lup, aged 69, joined the Group in 2001.
+Dr. CHU Chor Lup, aged 70, joined the Group in 2001.
 He is a practising doctor.
 He is a fellow of Hong Kong College of Physician and Hong Kong Academy of Medicine and Royal College of Physician (Glasgow).
-He has been the member of the Hospital Governing Committee since 1997.
+He has been the member of the Hospital Governing Committee from 1997 to 2022.

-Dr. LAW Ka Hung, aged 67, joined the Group in 2012.
+Dr. LAW Ka Hung, aged 68, joined the Group in 2012.
 He was awarded a Master of Science degree from Warwick University in July 1988 and a Doctor of Business Administration degree from the Hong Kong Polytechnic University in November 2001.
 He has been admitted as a full member of the Hong Kong Computer Society since January 1989.
-He is also the independent non-executive director of Baguio Green Group Ltd (stock code: 1397).
+He has been the independent non-executive director of Baguio Green Group Ltd (stock code: 1397) from 22 May 2014 to 31 May 2023.